-- Chief Executive Officer Unrestricted use of the vehicle, in the South West Land Division of Western Australia, except on long service leave (unless approval is given by Council). - Deputy Chief Executive Officer Unrestricted use of the vehicle, in the South West Land Division of Western Australia, except on long service leave (unless approval is given by Council). - Manager of Works Unrestricted use of the vehicle, in the South West Land Division of Western Australia, except on long service leave (unless approval is given by Council). - Camp Kulin Manager Unrestricted use of the vehicle, in the South West Land Division of Western Australia, except on long service leave (unless approval is given by Council). - Technical Officer Localised use of the vehicle in the Shire of Kulin, except on long service leave (unless approval is given by Council). - Shire Mechanic Localised use of the vehicle within the Shire of Kulin, except on annual leave and long service leave. - Building Maintenance Officer Localised use of the vehicle within the Shire of Kulin, except on annual leave and long service leave. - Leading Hand/s Localised use of the vehicle within the Shire of Kulin, except on annual leave and long service leave.
+- Chief Executive Officer Unrestricted use of the vehicle, in the South West Land Division of Western Australia, except on long service leave (unless approval is given by Council). - Deputy Chief Executive Officer Unrestricted use of the vehicle, in the South West Land Division of Western Australia, except on long service leave (unless approval is given by Council). - Manager of Works Unrestricted use of the vehicle, in the South West Land Division of Western Australia, except on long service leave (unless approval is given by Council). - Technical Officer Localised use of the vehicle in the Shire of Kulin, except on long service leave. - Shire Mechanic Localised use of the vehicle within the Shire of Kulin, except on annual leave and long service leave. - Building Maintenance Officer Localised use of the vehicle within the Shire of Kulin, except on annual leave and long service leave. - Leading Hand/s Localised use of the vehicle within the Shire of Kulin, except on annual leave and long service leave.